okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/go/integrationsteps.md

 </div>

-During page load, call `LoginResponse's` `HasStep` method passing in the `LoginStepEmailVerification` constant.
+During page load, call `LoginResponse` object's `HasStep` method, passing in the `LoginStepEmailVerification` constant.
 If the method returns `true`, display the email factor option.